lemonsaurus/blackbox/README.md

 - NOTE: If the bucket is public, no credentials are necessary.

 ### Dropbox
-Dropbox storage handler need user access token.
+Dropbox storage handler needs a user access token.
 For this:
 - Create Dropbox account (if you don't have).
 - Go to https://dropbox.com/developers
-- Create new application with App Folder (full access is not recommended, because without directory defined in connstring will have destructive results).
+- Create a new application with App Folder (full access is not recommended, because without directory defined in the configuration it will have destructive results).

-You can also define custom location (root is App Folder) using `upload_directory` optional parameter.
+You can also define a custom location (root is App Folder) using `upload_directory` optional parameter.
 This **should** begin with slash and **must** end with slash.
 Default is root.
 Note that all files in this directory will be deleted after `retention_days`.

-So connstring may look like:
+The configuration connections strings may look like the following:
 ```
 dropbox://<access-token>
 dropbox://<access-token>?upload_directory=/foobar/